Spanish Latte Recipe: How to Make Cafe Con Leche

-- Unlike making a traditional latte—where the ratio of milk to espresso is ⅔ steamed milk to ⅓ espresso—a Spanish latte is made with equal parts of espresso and scalded milk.
+- Unlike making a traditional latte or iced latte recipe —where the ratio of milk to espresso is ⅔ steamed milk to ⅓ espresso—a Spanish latte is made with equal parts of espresso and scalded milk.
 To make the best Spanish latte, ensure you have a suitable latte machine or espresso machine.
 Also, Home Grounds recommends using a whisk, French press, or Frother to aerate the scalded milk properly.

 - But, while Home Grounds recommends using a latte machine for best results, you can use a stovetop espresso maker or even an Aeropress with the JOEPRESSO attachment.
 As a bonus, you can use the JOEPRESSO to aerate the milk and brew your espresso-style coffee.

 - Next, we suggest using a thermometer to keep an eye on your milk as you’re heating this.
 Because we’re scalding the milk and not boiling it, you’ll need to bring it up to 82°C, instead of the traditional 68 to 74 degrees we’d typically look for when steaming milk.